Brian-Fairbanks/EmployeeDatabase/README.md

 An npm, mysql database powered command line application, to add and check on employees, roles, and their managers for a given company.

+This app will launch you into a CLI based main menu, where you can view each table in your database, add, remove, or update.
+It will also give functionality for updating specific parts of your employees, like their current roles, or mangers.
+It also gives the ability to check on current budgets alloted for each department, based on salaries alone.

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)